 Peru has seen many political ups and downs over the years, and while right now may not be the best time to travel to Peru, the situation will be resolved sooner rather than later.
 Booking your trip for later this year or for 2024 should not pose any problems for you.

 Whilst there are some angry people still out there, the general feeling amongst people in the cities is that they just want things to go back to normal.
 The protests are far more disruptive to the average Peruvian than the average traveler.
-Couple this with the collective loss of income and the protesters are receiving less and less sympathy from the general population.
+Couple this with the collective loss of income and the protests are receiving less and less sympathy from the general population.

 Should I cancel or postpone my trip to Peru?